ReiMoogan/UniScraper/README.md

 ## What's included

-### `master` branch
 This contains the API (and hopefully a UI eventually) written in ASP.NET Core.
 It fetches data from SQL Server and will sort out data in JSON.
 See the controllers for routing info, or the Swagger docs when running.
+It also fetches data from RateMyProfessor, which is isolated in its own class library.

 V1 of the API is an attempt to be backwards-compatible with BobcatCourses.
 If I ever get to a V2, it will implement JSON properly instead of
 [whatever this is](https://cdn.discordapp.com/attachments/601998175301140480/981057295679127552/unknown.png).
 Due to the different data sources, the API is a from-scratch rewrite, so data differences will likely occur.

-### `db` branch
-This branch contains a Visual Studio Database Project, which contains the table structures and Stored Procedures/Functions used.
+There also contains a Visual Studio Database Project, which contains the table structures and Stored Procedures/Functions used.
 This can be used to set up a database if the project is to be replicated.
 Note that this is designed in SQL Server (with full-text search).
-Porting to MySQL or Postgres is not my top priority.
+Porting to MySQL, MongoDB, or any other DB system is not my top priority.

 ## Thanks to...
 - [HelloAndrew](https://github.com/classAndrew), who figured out how to set up cookies automatically for [Moogan](https://github.com/classAndrew/cow).